laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

-The `Illuminate\Contracts\Session\Session` contract has been received a new `pull` method.
+The `Illuminate\Contracts\Session\Session` contract has received a new `pull` method.
 If you are implementing this contract manually, you should update your implementation accordingly:

     /**
       * Get the value of a given key and then forget it.